alecthomas/pawk/README.md

 ## Output

+### Line actions

 The type of the evaluated expression determines how output is displayed:

 - `tuple` or `list`: the elements are converted to strings and joined with the output delimiter (`-O`).
 - `None` or `False`: nothing is output for that line.
 - `True`: the original line is output.
 - Any other value is converted to a string.

+### Start/end blocks

+End and begin blocks are statements, but if the result of the statement is not `None` it will be displayed via `repr()`.
+This is a useful shortcut for non-string values, but strings will look like their Python representation:

+	$ echo -ne 'foo\nbar' | pawk -sE t
+	'foo\nbar'

+Explicitly print the output if this is not desirable:

+	$ echo -ne 'foo\nbar' | pawk -sE 'print t'
+	foo
+	bar

 ## Examples